Windows 11 Workstation VM asking for encryption password that you did not explicitly set

 VMware Workstation Gen 9: Part 6 VCF Offline Depot

 To deploy VCF 9 the VCF Installer needs access to the VCF installation media or binaries.
 This is done by enabling Depot Options in the VCF Installer.
-For users to move to Part 6 they will need to complete this step using resources available to them.
+For users to move to the next part, they will need to complete this step using resources available to them.
 In this blog article I’m going to supply some resources to help users perform these functions.

 Why only supply resources?
 When it comes to downloading and accessing VCF 9 installation media, as a Broadcom/VMware employee, we are not granted the same access as users.
 I have an internal process to access the installation media.
 These processes are not publicly available nor would they be helpful to users.
 This is why I’m supplying information and resources to help users through this step.